vaeryn-uk/vul/README.md

 ## Installation

-Clone this repository in to your Plugin's directory
+Clone this repository in to your `Plugins` directory

 ```
 git submodule add github.com/vaeryn-uk/vul Plugins/Vul